- by Daniel

 Your back is killing you and you're in a foul mood.

-However if you do feel angry regularly because of your back pain then you really need to do something about it.
+However, if you do feel angry on a regular basis because of your back pain then you really need to do something about it.

-Because getting angry will only make your back pain worse.
+Because getting angry and stressed will make you tense and will only make your back pain worse.

-And it can also affect your close relationships with your friends and family.
+And it can also put a strain on your relationships with your friends and family.

-So try out incorporating these 3 anger management strategies into your ways of thinking.
+So try incorporating the 3 anger management strategies featured here into your ways of thinking.